 The Group's fair value interest rate risk relates primarily to its fixed-rate borrowings, convertible loan notes and pledged bank deposits.
-The Group is also exposed to cash flow interest rate risk through the impact of rate changes on interest bearing financial assets and liabilities, mainly bank balances and cash and variable-rate borrowings (note 27 for details of borrowings) which carried at prevailing market interest rates.
+The Group is also exposed to cash flow interest rate risk through the impact of rate changes on interest bearing financial assets and liabilities, mainly bank balances and cash and variable-rate borrowings (note 29 for details of borrowings) which carried at prevailing market interest rates.
+The Group cash flow interest rate risk is mainly concentrated on fluctuation of market rate, i.e. the benchmark saving rate and borrowing rate quoted by the People's Bank of China on variable-rate bank balances and bank borrowings.
 It is the Group's policy to keep certain borrowings at floating rate of interests so as to minimise the fair value interest rate risk.
-The Group currently does not use any derivative contracts to hedge its exposure to interest rate risk.
-However, the directors of the Company will consider hedging significant interest rate risk should the need arise.
+The Group currently does not use any derivative contracts to hedge its exposure to interest rate risk should the need arise.